Mathematical representation of the structure of neuron-glia networks: Theoretical framework

-As neurons, astrocytes receive and release transmitters, so we will refer to both as neural-like cells.
-If we had a finite set of neurons $N$ and a finite set of astrocytes ${\mathbb{A}}$, both $N$ and $\mathbb{A}$ are sets of neural-like cells (NL-sets).
-Additionally, we can create a NL-set $W$ that is the union of $N$ and $\mathbb{A}$ ($W = N \cup \mathbb{A} $).
-We can state that a set of neurons and a set of astrocytes are always disjoint sets i.e. $N \cap \mathbb{A} = \varnothing$.
+Like neurons, astrocytes receive and release neurotransmitters, so we will refer to both as neuron-like cells.
+In the following subsection, $N$ and $A$ will represent a set of neuron and a set of astrocytes, respectively.
+Both $N$ and $A$ are sets of neuron-like cells (NL-sets).
+Additionally, we can define a NL-set $X$ as the union of $N$ and $A$ ($X = N \cup A $).
+Since astrocyte and neurons are different cellular types \cite{gonzalez2019gliotransmission}, a set of neurons and a set of astrocytes are always disjoint sets (i.e., $N \cap A = \varnothing$).